 Balvala – Killed through Sri Balarama.

-More information will be added, please visit after some time.
+More information will be added to this on regular, please visit after some time to know more information.

 To know the “List of demons killed by Lord Rama”, you can visit the below link: